Board

 Matt Gardiner

 Passionate about social justice, improving systems and therapeutic practice, Matt is an experienced practitioner and has held senior executive roles at some of Australia’s leading not-for-profits.
-He currently serves as a director on several company Boards and governmental advisory committees.
+He currently serves as a director of several companies and governmental advisory committees.
 He is proud to contribute to the ongoing strength of QCOSS in its strategic objectives and to represent members across the state.

 Colleen Tribe

-After serving nearly a decade in the General Manager’s role of Roseberry Queensland, Colleen is proud of the success she was able to achieve, leading the organisation to the very prominent position it holds within the social sector.
-Now relocated to Brisbane, Colleen is still focused on ensuring regional issues and interests are highlighted, while serving on the QCOSS Board.
+After serving nearly a decade in the General Manager’s role of Roseberry Qld, (Central Qld region.)
+Colleen is proud of the success she was able to achieve, leading the organisation to the very prominent position it holds within the social sector.
+Having relocated to Brisbane, Colleen is still focused on ensuring regional issues and interests are highlighted, while serving on the QCOSS Board.

-Colleen is currently working within the education sector, where she is able to bring her experience and perspective, from the NFP and social sector.
-Her passion is to work with teachers to ensure best possible outcomes and potential are achieved for our children and young people – our children need great teachers in their lives, to inspire and motivate them.
+Colleen is currently working within the education sector, where she is able to bring her experience and perspective from the NFP and social sector.
+Colleen works within the curriculum area, and is passionate to ensure, best possible outcomes and potential, are achieved for our children and young people – our children need great teachers in their lives, to inspire and motivate them.

 Having an array of experience on boards, Colleen is continuing to enjoy working with such a talented group of people who sit on the QCOSS Board, as well as management and staff of QCOSS.